Welcome to GlantzBris.com

 3 diapers and wipes just in case!

-1 small wastepaper basket (with liner)
+1 small wastepaper basket (with liner) or just bag that will stand on its own.

 In addition, families are urged to time feedings on the day of the bris so that 1 hour before the bris ceremony is to begin, baby has stopped nursing or having bottles.
 Being a little hungry will both increase his interest in the sweet wine or grape juice, and increase his motivation to nurse or take a bottle immediately after the procedure and the ceremony continues with the naming prayers.